WHO WE ARE

 Lima is Project Manager for several large global accounts.
 Her role includes client relationship management, budget creation and implementation, supplier engagement, and overall project leadership using established project management tools, techniques and methodologies.

 Lima has work primarily in the Financial Services industry, working within HR Leadership Learning and Talent.
 During her time at Barclays, she acquired a variety of skills including design and facilitation of global learning programmes.

 Lindsey joined IDG in February 2016 and is the first point of contact for clients at our head office in London as well as providing administrative and logistical support for a variety of IDG clients and programmes.
-She is also our Office Manager, ensuring the smooth running of the office on a daily basis.

 Before joining IDG, Lindsey spent 5 and a half years working in the administration outsourcing industry as a Team Leader at a London based client.
 Lindsey graduated from Roehampton University in 2011 with a 2:1 combined degree in Journalism and Media.

 While completing her degree, Lindsey combined her love of rugby and her interest in journalism by completing work experience in the Communications Departments of a Premiership Rugby Club and the England RFU.